Our 15,000 gallon waterways consist of 3 ponds and 6 major waterfalls. We designed the pond so that the 3 ponds can run together or separately.

 Then there's "Utsee" she is a black and white Shiro Utsuri.
 She is about 24 inches and is the only fish that Rich has bought for the pond (thankfully Rich had found the way to curb Koi obsession - however he has yet to fill me in on 'that' little secret).

 "Sunny", is a yellow (go figure) Yamabuki butterfly.
-Always positive disposition and never without a smile -- she is the first fish I ever bought and come hell and high-waters -- I have had her about 8 years.
+Always positive disposition and never without a smile -- she is the first fish I ever bought and come hell and high-waters – Sunny turned 30 years old June of 2015.
 Sunny is about 26 inches long also and puts a 'bright spot' in my pond, if not my day.

 There are 2 Doitsu Showa; "Flash" (because when we first got him he had this bad habit of wearing nothing under the trench coat, and "Patches", because before we got her she was a blithering barmaid prone to scrapping; cat (fish) fights - both are about 20 inches each and give adage to the old cliché - "there's someone for everybody."

 "Zorro" is the sexy black male (sans cape) butterfly koi in the pond.
 I have a waiting list of those who want a fish just like him.
 He is a little hard to see because he is all black and sometimes looks like a shadow swimming in the pond.
-Zorro is a whopping 20 fat inches.
+Zorro is a whopping 24” inches long.

-There are about 30 other larger fish, 20 inches to 30 inches in the pond - the names and personalities we won't bore you with for now.
+There are a total of 15 larger fish Koi, 20 inches to 30 inches in the pond - the names and personalities we won't bore you with for now.
 The best viewing time of course is during the day light hours EST because that is when the fish are most active.